 Set against a bleak backdrop of rundown apartment blocks and intercity highways stand the ominous walls of Nazarki’s Castle.
 Bare brick and mortar rise behind a rusted barbed-wire fence, the forbidding façade only interrupted by miniscule windows and narrow observation slits.
 Absent are the fancy crenelations, the high-rising watchtowers, and colourful banners waving from its battlements.
 The castle doesn’t even grace a perilous summit.

-Despite its name, the place has little in common with the romanticised images that might have manifested in your mind.
+Despite its name, the place has little in common with the romanticised images of medieval fortifications that might have manifested in your mind.

 Quite to the contrary.
 Hidden away from the outside world, within its walls dwells an unsettling past, a ghost from a time when a single man dreamed to rid his country from an entire people.